netdata/netdata/collectors/nfacct.plugin/README.md

 ## Prerequisites

-If you are using our native DEB/RPM packages, install the `netdata-plugin-nfacct` package using your system package manager.
+If you are using [our official native DEB/RPM packages](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/packages.md), install the
+`netdata-plugin-nfacct` package using your system package manager.

 If you built Netdata locally: